-The MC-1100 comes with one USB 3.0 host with type-A connector on the right side panel and two USB 2.0 hosts with type-A connectors on the front panel.
-These ports can be used for connecting to an external flash disk or hard drive for storing data.
+The MC-1100 is provided with one USB 3.0 host with type-A connector on the right-side panel and two USB 2.0 hosts with type-A connectors on the front panel.
+These ports can be used to connect to an external flash disk or hard drive.
 You can also use these USB ports to connect to a keyboard or a mouse.